AdobeDocs/campaign.en/help/v8/start/monitor.md

 Learn more about [Control Panel](../config/self-service.md) and [Control Panel performance monitoring](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/about-performance-monitoring.html){target="_blank"}

-### Instance monitoring guidelines {#instance-guidelines}
+>[!NOTE]
+>

-**For Campaign v8 Managed Cloud Services** - Adobe monitors and manages the server infrastructure, operating system, and application layer.
+>For Campaign v8 Managed Cloud Services, Adobe monitors and manages the server infrastructure, operating system, and application layer.
 You can use the monitoring capabilities described in this page and Control Panel to monitor your instance performance, workflows, and deliveries.

-**For advanced monitoring guidelines** - For comprehensive instance monitoring guidelines, including workflow best practices, delivery troubleshooting, and performance optimization, refer to [Campaign Classic v7 monitoring documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/monitoring-campaign-classic/introduction/monitoring-guidelines.html){target="_blank"}

 ## Tracking and reporting {#tracking-reporting}